Chandrajith/phoneRepo/CodeBook.md

 - The X_train.txt contains the training data
 - The Y_train.txt contains the corresponding label

-### Third,  Uses descriptive activity names to name the activities in the data set
+### Third, uses descriptive activity names to name the activities in the data set
 ```r

 activities         <- read.table("activity_labels.txt",colClasses="character")